CONSTITUTION AND BY-LAWS

-An annual election of Board of Director members and Officers shall be held on the fourth Thursday of each January.
-Officers and Board members to take office immediately following the election.9
+An annual election of the Board of Director members and Officers shall be held during the month of January on a date determined by a majority of the Board of Directors.
+Officers and Board of Director members to take office immediately following the election.9

 Nominations for all Officers of the club shall be limited to members comprising the Board of Directors, and nominations of members to be elected as Officers shall not be in order until all Board members have been elected.